ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Dynamic allocation.md

 This tells the compiler that we want to dynamically allocate just enough to hold a person struct in memory, and then return a pointer to the newly allocated data.

-Note that `sizeof` is not an actual function, because the compiler interprets it and translates it to the actual memory size of the pointer struct.
+Note that `sizeof` is not an actual function, because the compiler interprets it and translates it to the actual memory size of the person struct.

 To access the person's members, we can use the `->` notation: